org-formation/org-formation-us-gov-cloud-reference/src/commercial-templates/010-scps/README.md

 Some notable SCPs in this folder:
 | Resource | Description
 | - | -
-| Deny Root Access | An explicit DENY on all actions performed by the root user
+| Deny Access | An explicit DENY on all actions performed by the commercial partition.
 | Self protect | This SCP ensures the integrity of the build system and basic organization setup.